 Health & Safety

-Please read all Health & Safety information carefully, and complete the visitor information at the end of the form.
-Any children under 18 and their understanding and compliance with the safety measures, are the responsibility of their supervising adult.
+Please read all Health & Safety information carefully, and complete the visitor information at the end of the form and click accept to confirm you have read and understood the information provided.
+Any children under 18 and their understanding and compliance with the safety measures outlined, are the responsibility of their supervising adult.

 Avoid Slips.Trips, and Falls